 The bitstream shall not contain data that results in any element gij of g with i, j = 0..3 that exceeds the range of integer values from –215 to 215–1, inclusive.

 The bitstream shall not contain data that results in any element hij of h with i, j = 0..3 that exceeds the range of integer values from –215 to 215–33, inclusive.
-(The value 33 here is intentional to avoid 16-bit overflow in the addition of a rounding offset in the following line)
+(The value 33 here is intentional to avoid 16-bit overflow in the addition of a rounding offset in the following line.)

 To our knowledge the JM codec does not enforce these limits.
 Forward quantization and nearest neighbor quantization will meet the limits [4], but more sophisticated operations such as rate distortion optimal quantization have not been studied to our knowledge and in theory could violate these constraints without appropriate limitation.